 Weekly Address: Congress Should Take Action to Continue Growing the Economy

-WASHINGTON, DC— In this week’s address, President Obama said that the economy is moving in the right direction, but there is still more work to do.
-He called on Congress to act to give every responsible homeowner the chance to save money on their mortgage by refinancing at historically low interest rates, put more Americans to work rebuilding our crumbling infrastructure, and fix our broken immigration system, so that we can continue to grow our economy and create good middle class jobs.
+In this week’s address, President Obama says that the economy is moving in the right direction, but there is still more work to do.
+He calls on Congress to act to give every responsible homeowner the chance to save money on their mortgage by refinancing at historically low interest rates, put more Americans to work rebuilding our crumbling infrastructure, and fix our broken immigration system, so that we can continue to grow our economy and create good middle class jobs.

 Remarks of President Barack Obama

 Hi, everybody.
 Over the past four and a half years, we’ve been fighting our way back from an economic crisis and punishing recession that cost millions of Americans their jobs, their homes, and the sense of security they’d worked so hard to build.

 And thanks to the grit and determination of the American people, our businesses have now created nearly 7 million new jobs over the past 38 months.